 - 10. Offers Neurocognitive Benefits

-If you’d like to learn more about each of these benefits and the scientific rationale behind them, check out my in-depth article on the benefits of ice baths and cold plunges.
+If you’d like to learn more about each of these benefits and the scientific rationale behind them, check out my in-depth article on the health benefits of ice baths.

 The Cold Plunge Review